vozbu/libslave/README.md

  * The headers of the boost libraries (http://www.boost.org).
    At the minimum, you will need at least the any.hpp.
-   If boost_unit_test_framework and boost_thread is
-   found, tests will be built.
+   If boost_unit_test_framework is found, tests will be built.

  * You (likely) will need to review and edit the contents of Logging.h and SlaveStats.h